The localized slice spectral sequence, norms of Real bordism, and the Segal conjecture: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Bob Bruner for sharing his computation on the Tate generators of the dual Steenrod algebra, and J.D.
 Quigley for sharing his computation of the Adams spectral sequence of $N_1^2H\FF_2$.
-The authors would furthermore like to thank Agn\`es Beaudry, Christian Carrick, Gijs Heuts, Mike Hill, Tyler Lawson, Viet-Cuong Pham, Doug Ravenel, John Rognes and Jonathan Rubin for helpful conversations.
+The authors would furthermore like to thank Agn\`es Beaudry, Christian Carrick, Gijs Heuts, Mike Hill, Tyler Lawson, Guchuan Li, Viet-Cuong Pham, Doug Ravenel, John Rognes and Jonathan Rubin for helpful conversations.
+Finally, we would like to thank the anonymous referee for the many detailed suggestions.
+The second author was supported by National Science Foundation grant DMS-2104844.